hemraj1104/hemraj1104/README.md

 ## About Me
-👋 Hey, I'm Hemraj — a Computer Engineering student focused on backend + full-stack development.
+👋 Hey, I'm Hemraj — a Computer Engineer focused on backend + full-stack development.
 I love solving real problems with code and turning concepts into scalable web apps.

 ## ⚙️ Tech Stack